Leop0ld/leobot/README.md

 4. Then I merge it if it is no problem.

+5.I can add your name into CONTRIBUTORS.txt if you want.

-6. And Thank you a lot.
+6. Finally thank you very much.